Hospital plans ER redesign to boost mental health services

-A Fairbanks hospital says it is planning to remodel its emergency room to better serve people experiencing mental health emergencies.
+A Fairbanks hospital is planning to remodel its emergency room to expand services for people experiencing mental health emergencies.

-The Fairbanks Daily News-Miner reports the Fairbanks Memorial Hospital announced plans Monday to redesign its ER, adding a "24-hour single point of entry for psychiatric services, observation, crisis intervention and stabilization services."
+The Fairbanks Memorial Hospital announced plans Monday to redesign its ER, saying it would add a "24-hour single point of entry for psychiatric services, observation, crisis intervention and stabilization services," the Fairbanks Daily News-Miner reported .

-The hospital has secured a $2.2 million grant for the project, and it has already increased its pool of employees specializing in behavioral health.
+The hospital's ER gets one to four patients experiencing a behavioral health or substance abuse crisis on any given day, said Chief Medical Officer Danny Robinette.

-Chief medical officer Danny Robinette says the ER gets one to four patients experiencing a behavioral health or substance abuse crisis on any given day.
+"We are trying to figure out how we are going to handle these patients in a safer manner and in a better manner," Robinette said.

 Digital Access For Only $0.99